 - The Veterinary Oath and a primary goal of Dentistry is to relieve pain; however, dental procedures such as extractions and periodontal surgery cause temporary discomfort/pain.
 Anesthesia is defined as “insensitivity to pain,” and veterinary dentists use a combination of general & regional anesthetic techniques as well as analgesics to control operative and postoperative pain.

 - Periodontal disease is defined by bone loss which is measured during the oral examination by probing below the gumline and by taking intraoral dental radiographs…Anesthesia prevents pain during subgingival probing and treatments.
 It also immobilizes the patient so that diagnostic intraoral radiographs can be taken.
 Incomplete oral evaluation causes misdiagnosis which allows dental conditions to progress.

 - Chronic periodontal disease often causes or worsens heart, liver, & kidney disease, and these systemic diseases increase the risk of anesthetic complications.
 Prevention and early diagnosis & treatment of dental disease is associated with lower anesthetic risk, increased treatment success, and lower procedural fees.
 The systemic sequela to chronic dental disease often become more life threatening then anesthesia, and pets suffer during

 - Only safe anesthetists!
 Consider the anesthesia training & experience of the specific veterinarian performing the procedure.
-While no veterinarian can guarantee the outcome of an anesthetic procedure, most veterinary dentists have experience performing anesthetic procedure on "high risk" patients.
+While no veterinarian can guarantee the outcome of an anesthetic procedure, most veterinary dentists have experience performing anesthetic procedure on “high risk” patients.
 At ADCS we are aware of your anesthesia concerns!
-The anesthetic/analgesic plan is individualized for each patient, and a trained technician is dedicated to monitor each patient!
+The anesthetic/analgesic plan is individualized for each patient, and a highly trained assistant or technician is dedicated to monitor each patient!

 Equine Sedation & Anesthesia